hwj20/BPH_prediction/README.md

 # BPH_prediction

-A BPH risk prediction system.
+A Benign Prostatic Hyperplasia(BPH) risk prediction system.

 The data is private and from physical examination.